Mindwerks/wildmidi/README.md

 * API change: WildMidi_GetError() and WildMidi_ClearError() added to
   cleanly check for, retrieve and clear error messages.
 They no longer go to stderr.
-* Support for loading XMI (XMIDI format) files, thanks Ryan Nunn for releasing his code under the LGPL.
+* Support for loading XMI (XMIDI format) files, such as from Arena.
+Thanks Ryan Nunn for releasing his code under the LGPL.
 * Support for loading MUS (MUS Id format) files, such as from Doom.
-* Support for loading HMP/HMI files, such as from Arena and Daggerfall.
+* Support for loading HMP/HMI files, such as from Daggerfall.
 * Support for loading KAR (MIDI with Lyrics) and Type 2 MIDI files.
 * Build requires cmake-2.8.11 or newer now.